eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     :language: C++
     :lines: 31

-It is now explained the private data members of the class that will be necessary to understand in order to discuss the public member functions of the class.
-First, the ``hello_`` data member is defined as an object of the :class:`HelloWorld` class that defines the data type we created with the IDL file.
+Continuing with the private data members of the class, the ``hello_`` data member is defined as an object of the :class:`HelloWorld` class that defines the data type we created with the IDL file.
-Next, the private data members corresponding to the participant, publisher, topic, data writer and data type are defined.
+Next, the private data members corresponding to the participant, publisher, topic, DataWriter and data type are defined.
 The ``type_`` object of the :class:`TypeSupport` class is the object that will be used to register the topic data type in the DomainParticipant.